Content Marketing Strategy: How To Build For Your Business

 Most successful B2C content marketing strategies rely on having a central core of content published on your site (or home base), which can then be repurposed and shared on other sites (outposts).

-So, blog posts are essential to your content marketing mix and still deliver strong results.
+So, blog posts are essential to your content marketing mix and deliver strong results.
 Ideally, your blog posts will be actionable, valuable, and shareable and may include various article types.

 Identify and Allocate Resources